NightFright2k19/doom_sbardef/README.md

 **Features:**
 - **Vitals**: Health, armor, ammo and keys.
 For all HUDs.<br>
 - **Mugshot**: Animated face.
 Featured in Status Bar Plus, Nightdive, Eternity I and DSDA II/III.<br>
 - **Ammo overview**: Amount of ammo available for each weapon.
-Partial in Nightdive I and DSDA III (no max amounts), full in Status Bar Plus, Crispy, Nightdive II, Eternity and DSDA I+II.<br>
+Partial in Nightdive and DSDA III (no max amounts), full in Status Bar Plus, Crispy, Eternity and DSDA I+II.<br>
 - **Arms**: Available weapons.
 2-7 in Crispy, 1-7 in DSDA III, otherwise 1-9.
 Either arranged as a square (Status Bar Plus, Crispy, Nightdive I) or a single line (Nightdive II, Eternity, Boom, DSDA, PrBoom+).
 DSDA II splits the display into two slot-grouped panels (1-2-3-8-9 / 4-5-6-7).
 A switch between panels occurs whenever a weapon of a different panel is selected.
 DSDA III indicates Chainsaw through a lit "1" in slot 1 and possession of both shotguns with a fully lit "3".<br><br>

 **Indicators:**